Family Dentistry Mt. Pleasant, MI

 You don’t have to be of a certain age to get a straighter smile.
 We offer Invisalign treatment to adults of any age.
 Invisalign uses clear plastic aligners to slowly shift your teeth into the correct position.
 Many people prefer it over traditional metal braces.
 Treatment is subtle, and it’s hard to tell you’re even wearing aligners.
 You can also take out the aligners to perform your oral healthcare routine and eat.

-The years take a toll on our oral health, just like they take a toll on the rest of the body.
+The years take a toll on our oral health, just like they do on the rest of the body.
 Teeth discolor naturally as we age, as the enamel layer wears down and exposes the off-white dentin underneath.
 Lifestyle habits like smoking and coffee drinking have an impact as well.
-Professional teeth whitening or other cosmetic dentistry solutions can take years off of your smile.
+Professional teeth whitening or other cosmetic dentistry solutions can take years off your smile.

 Schedule a Dental Appointment